What CRM Did for Pipeline, Commercial Truth Does for Knowledge

 A system of record for commercial knowledge follows the same principle, but with different primitives.

-In CRM, the atomic unit is the account or the opportunity.
-In Commercial Truth, the atomic unit is the claim - a discrete assertion about your company.
+In commercial truth, the atomic unit is the claim: a discrete assertion about your company.
 “We integrate with 38 platforms.”
 “Pricing starts at $55/seat/month.”
 “Acme Corp achieved a 35% reduction in processing time.”
 “We are SOC 2 Type II certified.”

 Each claim has structured metadata: